-As of March 31, 2021 and December 31, 2020, our cash on hand was approximately \$58.2 million and \$168.6 million, respectively and we held investments in marketable debt securities of \$97.0 and \$0.0 million that are available to be sold for cash, respectively.
-We have not generated revenues since our inception and have incurred net losses of approximately \$13.5 million and \$10.1 million for the three months ended March 31, 2021 and 2020, respectively.
-For the three months ended March 31, 2021, cash flows used in operating activities were approximately \$11.9 million, consisting primarily of a net loss of approximately \$13.5 million, which includes non-cash stock-based compensation charges of approximately \$2.7 million.
-Since inception, we have met our liquidity requirements principally through the sale of our equity in private placements.
+As of March 31, 2022 and December 31, 2021, our cash, cash equivalents, and marketable debt securities were \$118.5 million and \$130.7 million, respectively.
+We have not generated revenues since our inception and have incurred net losses of approximately \$10.8 million and \$13.5 million for the three months ended March 31, 2022 and 2021, respectively.
+As of March 31, 2022, we had working capital of approximately \$87.8 million and stockholder's equity of approximately \$152.2 million.
+During the three months ended March 31, 2022, cash flows used in operating activities were approximately \$11.0 million, consisting primarily of a net loss of approximately \$10.8 million, which includes non-cash stock-based compensation charges of approximately \$1.9 million.
+Since inception, we have met our liquidity requirements principally through the sale of our common stock and preferred stock in private placements and underwritten offerings.

-We are in the business of developing biopharmaceuticals and have no current or near term revenues.
+We are in the business of developing biopharmaceuticals and have no current or near-term revenues.
 We have incurred substantial clinical and other costs in our drug development efforts.
 We will need to raise additional capital in order to fully realize management's plans.

-We believe that our current financial resources, as of the date of the issuance of these condensed consolidated financial statements, are sufficient to satisfy our estimated liquidity needs for at least twelve months from the issuance of these condensed consolidated financial statements.
+We believe that our current financial resources, as of the date of the issuance of our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, are sufficient to satisfy our estimated liquidity needs for at least twelve months.